 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- The ability to demonstrate good judgment in enforcing College regulations and security policies and practices, while maintaining confidentiality in all security matters.
+- The ability to demonstrate good judgment in enforcing University regulations and security policies and practices, while maintaining confidentiality in all security matters.

-- The ability to communicate effectively both orally and in writing – through security reports, complaint and witness statements, and in assisting and providing general information to the College community and visitors.
+- The ability to communicate effectively both orally and in writing – through security reports, complaint and witness statements, and in assisting and providing general information to the University community and visitors.

-- A high degree of tact and diplomacy dealing with the College community under a variety of difficult situations.
-This position requires the incumbent to provide helpful general information to the community and in other situations when “instructions” may have to be given to violators of College regulations.
+- High degree of tact and diplomacy dealing with the University community under a variety of difficult situations.
+This position requires the incumbent to provide helpful general information to the community and in other situations when “instructions” may have to be given to violators of University regulations.

 - Sensitivity toward the cultural diversity of the campus community.